ModDota/moddota.github.io/_articles/scripting/particle-attachment.md

 ### 4. Control Point Entities

-Some times, particle attach points can get even more complicated when they need to be attached on specific locations or entities.
+Sometimes, particle attach points can get even more complicated when they need to be attached on specific locations or entities.
 If your attachment is not working with the simple lua method, you need to try the next level of control point setup, the **Control Point Entities**, in either Lua or Keyvalues.

 #### 4.1 Lua `SetParticleControlEnt`